elouiseking/KingE_BiodiversityBiases/README.md

 The repository contains the following folders:
 - 'Literature_Geographic': Contains the R code to produce Figure 1.
 - 'Alluvial_Plots': Contains the R code to produce Figure 2.
-- 'PCA_Diversity_Analysis': Contains the R code for the analyses and to produce Figure 3.
+- 'Analyses': Contains the R code for the analyses and to produce Figure 3.

 ## Installation
 To run the code in this repository, you need to have R installed.
 Available at: https://cran.r-project.org/